 Ease of Use

-Responsible for 15% of the total, our Ease of Use metric encompassed all of the other aspects of actually using these products.
-We assessed how stable each brush is on and off its charging base, as well as the interface, number of cleaning modes available, the ease of cleaning the handle, and the overall visual appeal of each toothbrush.
-The Sonicare Series 2 again performed above average, earning another 6 out of 10 for its performance.
-This compares reasonably favorably with the rest of the group, as shown below.
+Responsible for 20% of the total, our Ease of Use metric encompassed almost all of the other aspects of actually using these products.
+We assessed the interface of each brush, the number of cleaning modes available, the ease of cleaning the handle, and if there is a timer to ensure you brush the recommended amount and to help regulate your pacing.
+The Sonicare Series 2 did very well in this set of evaluations, earning an 8 out of 10 and comparing quite well with the other toothbrushes we have reviewed.